CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications

 \subsubsection{Coarse-grained faulty service localization}

 We evaluate the performance of CausalRCA on localizing the faulty service that initiates performance anomalies.
-This localization is conducted based on service-level data: the latency of all services.
+This localization is conducted based on service-level data, which is the latency of all services.
 Table \ref{tab:faulty-service} shows the localization accuracy compared with baseline methods for different anomalies.
-We can see that compared to baseline methods, CausalRCA mostly has the best localization accuracy in different anomalies in terms of $AC@1$, $AC@3$, and $Avg@5$.
-For CausalRCA, we can see that the average $AC@1$ is about 0.2, which means that there is an average 20\% possibility that the top 1 metric on the ranked list can be identified as the root cause.
-In addition, for CPU hog, $AC@3$ is 0.7175, which means that there is a 71.75\% possibility that we can localize the root cause in the top 3 metrics on the ranked list.
-For memory leak, we have a 62.14\% possibility of localizing the root cause in the top 3 metrics.
-For network delay, $AC@3$ is not high, but $Avg@5$ is higher than baseline methods.
+We can see that, when compared to baseline methods, CausalRCA has improved localization accuracy in terms of $AC@1$, $AC@3$, and $Avg@5$ in different anomalies by up to 10\%.
+In addition, for CPU hog, causalRCA has the best performance in terms of $AC@1$, $AC@3$, and $Avg@5$.
+The $AC@3$ is 0.7175, which means that there is a 71.75\% chance of finding the root cause in the top three metrics on the ranked list, which is slightly higher than the LiNGAM-based method.
+For memory leak, CausalRCA continues to outperform in terms of $AC@1$, $AC@3$, and $Avg@5$.
+There is a 62.14\% possibility of localizing the root cause in the top 3 metrics.
+For network delay, $AC@3$ is not good enough, but $AC@1$ and $Avg@5$ are higher than baseline methods.